 All frames are repairable.
 Steel is the easiest to repair, but don’t expect your roadside repair in Kyrgyzstan to be a permanent fix.
-Steel tubing is very thin compared to most industrial products and unless the welder is familiar with bicycle frames, there’s a good chance your frame will end up damaged in the welding process (although the quick fix may well keep you going).
+Steel tubing is very thin compared to most industrial products and unless the welder makes bike frames for a living, there’s a good chance your frame will end up damaged in the welding process (although the quick fix may well keep you going).
 Aluminium and titanium frames are repairable too; they, however, require more sophisticated tooling and expertise.

-For a repair on any frame (aluminium, titanium or steel), a ‘weld up’ over the top of a crack is not enough.
+For a repair on any frame, a ‘weld up’ over the top of a crack is not enough.
 To make the weld strong, new material is required in the form of a gusset or sleeve.

 Professional frame builders can modify steel frames relatively easily – just about anything can be replaced or redone.
-You can attach bidon points and disc brake tabs; you can even replace head tubes and re-space rear ends!
+You can attach bidon mounts and disc brake tabs; you can even replace individual frame tubes, head tubes and re-space the rear dropouts.

-In my experience, strength comes mostly from the design and build-quality of a frame, rather than the material it is built with.
-A high-quality frame is actually quite unlikely to break on a bike tour unless it goes through a traumatic experience such as a big crash.
+Strength comes mostly from the engineering and build-quality of a frame, rather than the material it is built with.
+A high-quality frame is very unlikely to break on a bike tour unless it goes through a traumatic experience such as a big front-end crash.

 After developing a defect, some materials separate quicker than others.
 Steel and titanium frames tend to bend and dent rather than shattering or snapping, providing you with a bit more warning between when you first notice a crack to when it ultimately fails.
 On the other hand, aluminium frames tend to develop cracks quickly and give way with a lot less warning.